Sanyuan-Chen/CSS_with_TSTransformer/README.md

 In this work,  we elaborate Teacher Student learning for better training of the ultra fast speech separation model.
 The small student model is trained to reproduce the separation results  of  a  large  pretrained  teacher  model.

-For a detailed description and experimental results, please refer to our paper: [Ultra Fast Speech Separation Model with Teacher Student Learning]().
+For a detailed description and experimental results, please refer to our paper: [Ultra Fast Speech Separation Model with Teacher Student Learning](https://www.microsoft.com/en-us/research/uploads/prod/2021/08/Ultra_Fast_Speech_Separation_Model_with_Teacher_Student_Learning.pdf) (Accepted by INTERSPEECH 2021).

 ## Environment
 python 3.6.9, torch 1.7.1